samoyed-health-foundation/website/site/content/research/current-studies/akcchf-grant-00763.md

 prevented in humans, however to date, there is not an effective approved method of preventing or eliminating capsule scarring in the canine population undergoing cataract surgery.
-Rarely, the capsule scarring may be opaque enough to obstruct a dog\'s vision completely and the goal of this study is to provide a mechanism to improve the degree of capsule scarring.
+Rarely, the capsule scarring may be opaque enough to obstruct a dog's vision completely and the goal of this study is to provide a mechanism to improve the degree of capsule scarring.